-Throughout my apprenticeship, I have grown as a person and as a valued member of an expanding team.
+Throughout my apprenticeship, I grew as a person and as a valued member of an expanding team.

-My knowledge of how a hospital works and the roles of all staff involved has been increased significantly.
-Learning about the healthcare system has helped me understand more about the NHS.
-It's also been good to find out how much of a positive impact we have on a patient and their relatives.
+My knowledge of how a hospital works and the roles of all staff involved increased significantly.
+Learning about the healthcare system helped me understand more about the NHS.
+It was also good to find out how much of a positive impact we have on a patient and their relatives.

-My confidence has increased as well as my knowledge of the ward.
-I teach others what I've learned but I can also take on feedback, positive and negative and learn from experiences.
-It has also provided me with opportunities to gain the skills necessary to continue my nursing career.
+My confidence increased as well as my knowledge of the ward.
+I taught others, but I also took on feedback, positive and negative, and learned from experiences.
+The apprenticeship provided me with opportunities to gain the skills necessary to continue my nursing career.

-I've nearly completed my apprenticeship and I am applying to do an HNC in Healthcare Practice.
+I've completed my apprenticeship now and I am now working on a supported HNC in Healthcare Practice.
 Once complete, I'll apply to Napier University to get into the second year of a nursing degree.

 Tell us about a typical day

-I work 12.5 hours a day, 3 or 4 times a week in the ward while studying too.
+During my apprenticeship, I worked 12.5 hours a day, 3 or 4 times a week in the ward while studying too.

-I provide personal care such as toileting, washing and dressing to approximately 14 patients every shift.
-I also support and reassure them and their relatives and listen to them.
-During my time on the wards, I use various skills such as communication, teamwork and prioritisation.
+I provided personal care such as toileting, washing and dressing to approximately 14 patients every shift.
+I also supported and reassured them and their relatives and listened to them.
+During my time on the wards, I used various skills such as communication, teamwork and prioritisation.

-The NHSScotland values help me to provide the best patient care I can.
+The NHSScotland values helped me to provide the best patient care I could.